leahshizuru/Phylogenomic_analysis/README.md

  de novo genome assembly -> genome annotation -> alignment -> model selection & tree construction -> view and edit tree

-(Included in this repository is the nexus file that was created for Shizuru et al. 2022 (in review).)
+(Included in this repository is the nexus file that was created for Shizuru et al. 2022 in review.)